jozeflacko/typescript-demo-with-revealing-module-pattern/README.md

 - In the demo I am adding all modules/classes into on main object called app
 - After build all Typescript files are transpiled into JavaScript files (Es5) and created right next to typescript files.
 Then this JavaScript files should be linked into the html pages.
-- In this example not used any imports/exports
+- In this example are not used any imports/exports

+Source contains one index.html where we link our old javacript file: javacsriptModule.js and two transpiled typescript files.

 How to start app:
 1. install typescript globally on your pc